Warmsworth Primary School Policies

 Pupils from Year 1 to Year 6 are taught a specifically prepared units of work since the introduction of our Relationships and Sex Education in September 2020.
 Details of what will be taught each term for each year group is included in the half-termly booklets sent home to parents.

-Relationships and Sex Education and Health Education Policy
+Please click the link below to view our Relationships Education, Relationships and Sex Education and Health Education Policy: